regenwatchdog/regenwatchdog.github.io/_estates/hammersmithandfulham/whitecity.md

 ![](/images/whitecitywcra2.png)

 A detailed history of the estate can be found on the [Municipal Dreams website](https://municipaldreams.wordpress.com/2017/01/17/the_white_city_estate_part_one/).

+(Photo credits: Municipal Dreams)